-All regular full-time and regular part-time positions are posted on the University's website at Employment Opportunities | University of Hartford.
-HRD utilizes an integrated applicant tracking system (ATS) for these employment opportunities.
-All position postings include the University's diversity statement which is housed on the employment page of the University.
+All regular full-time and regular part-time positions are posted on the University's website at www.hartford.edu/hrd/employment.aspx.
+HRD utilized an integrated applicant tracking system (ATS) for these employment opportunities.
 When the approval to fill your vacant position is received in HRD and the job analysis process has been completed, the position will be posted in the ATS portal.